erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - [Mobilization-classifier](#mobilization-classifier-service) service - each service instance will consume geospatial messages from the Reciver's output topic, determine **in-memory** whether a message is from a pedestrian or mobilized individual based on the speed calculated between the last two points with the same UUID, and produce one message for each 2nd consumed message with the same UUID into one of the following topics:
   - _pedestrians_geo_locations_
   - _mobilized_geo_locations_
-- [Locations-finder](#locations-finder-service) service - each service instance will consume points from one of the Mobilization-classifier's output topics, find the street or neighborhood name of the consumed point, and produce the location (street or neighborhood) into one of the following topics:
+- [Locations-finder](#locations-finder-service) service - each service instance will consume points from one of the Mobilization-classifier's output topics, find the street or neighborhood name of the consumed point using geospatial queries, and produce the location (street or neighborhood) into one of the following topics:
   - _pedestrians_streets_
   - _pedestrians_neighborhoods_
   - _mobilized_streets_
   - _mobilized_neighborhoods_
-- [Activity-aggregator](#activity-aggregator-service) service - each service instance will consume points from one of the Locations-finder's output topics, aggregate **in-memory** the number of messages of each location (street or neighborhood) per minute, and periodically persist the aggregated data into one of the following tables:
+- [Activity-aggregator](#activity-aggregator-service) service - each service instance will consume points from one of the Locations-finder's output topics, aggregate **in-memory** the number of messages of each location (street or neighborhood) per minute, and periodically persist the aggregated data into one of the following [_MongoDB_](#mongodb) tables:
   - _agg_streets_activity_
   - _agg_neighborhoods_activity_
 - [Info](#info-service) service - will return data from the tables persisted by the Activity-aggregator service.